TrafficPLANit/PLANitGTFS/README.md

 # PLANitGTFS

-Provides a lightweight GTFS API to access GTFS file in a memory model form
+Provides a lightweight GTFS API to access GTFS file in a memory model form.

+> Implementation of PLANitGTFS is partially funded by the University of Sydney and the Australian Transport Research Cloud ([ATRC](https://ardc.edu.au/project/australian-transport-research-cloud-atrc/)).
+ATRC is a project instigated by the Australian Research Data Cloud ([ARDC](www.ardc.edu.au)).

 ### Maven build